Fudgesicle

 You can use instant dark chocolate pudding mix or regular chocolate.
 Add a pinch of salt to really enhance that chocolatey flavor.
 You can also make other kinds of popsicles using any other pudding mix flavor!
 Vanilla or banana fudge pops, anyone?

-Are Fudgesicles gluten-free?
+Are Fudgesicles Gluten-Free?

 These are technically gluten-friendly!
 If you or someone who will be eating them has a severe allergy, you might want to look for a certified gluten-free pudding mix just to be safe.

 Sometimes they get a bit stuck in the mold.
 The easiest way to get them to release from the mold so they come out easily is to run a little hot water over the outside of the mold.
-This should help them release easily.

 Homemade fudgesicles laying on top of each other